 You are going to hear a lot about iron in baby's first few years.
 This is because iron is a crucial micronutrient that helps form hemoglobin, which delivers oxygen and other nutrients throughout the body.
-Iron also plays a big role in neurodevelopment.
-And many babies and toddlers aren’t getting enough.
+Iron also plays a role in neurodevelopment.
+And many kids aren’t getting enough.

 Sign up for new guides, recipes and special offers

 The content offered on SolidStarts.com is for informational purposes only.
 Solidstarts is not engaged in rendering professional advice, whether medical or otherwise, to individual users or their children or families.
 No content on this site, regardless of date, should ever be used as a substitute for direct medical advice from your doctor or your medical or health professional, nutritionist, or expert in pediatric feeding and eating.
 By accessing the content on SolidStarts.com, you acknowledge and agree that you are accepting the responsibility for your child’s health and well-being.
 In return for providing you with an array of content “baby-led weaning” information, you waive any claims that you or your child may have as a result of utilizing the content on SolidStarts.com.